FreeCAD/FreeCAD-macros/ImportExport/CadbaseLibrary/README.md

 In FreeCAD, you can find which is your user **modules folder** by entering or pasting `App.getUserAppDataDir()+"Mod"` and your usr **macros folder** by entering `App.getUserMacroDir()` in the Python console (found under menu View->Panels)

 Please don't use `cadbase_response_file_2018` as the name of files or folders in the CADBase library folder.
+Server responses are stored in this file, if you'll use this filename for your data, you may lose them.

 ## Link